econengineeringgit/pptx-compare/README.md

-# My Minimal Project
+# PPTX compare

-A brief description of what the project does.
+Compare two PowerPoint files and generate a report of the differences.

 ## Table of Contents